dinhtrang24/Signed-GCN/README.md

 - unique number of random seeds (here we have 30 random seeds in total corresponding to 30 splits)
 - number of runs in each split
 - training set percentage
-- validation set percentage (the remaining is tet set)
+- validation set percentage (the remaining is test set)
 - negative link noise percentage
 - positive link noise percentage
 - within degree of Group 1